‘Highlights’ Children’s Magazine To Publish Image Of Same-Sex Couple In February Issue, Controversy Ensues

 “We want to reiterate that we believe all families matter.
 We know that there are many ways to build a family, and that love is the essential ingredient.”

-Highlights children’s magazine went on to promise to be “more reflective” of diversity, including the LGBT community, and to add illustrations to that effect in upcoming issues.
+Highlights children’s magazine went on to promise to be “more reflective” of diversity, including the LGBT community and to add illustrations to that effect in upcoming issues.
 That decision appeared to placate liberals and infuriate conservatives, but it appears that Highlights has lived up to its word.

 Guess Why ‘One Million Moms’ (Like Four Moms) Is Mad At Highlights Magazine? — by @RobynElyse – https://t.co/WTkpQMGOkd